Stem Cell Infusion Therapy For COPD

 The symptoms of COPD include shortness of breath, reduced exercise tolerance, fatigue and chronic wet cough.
 These symptoms are managed by the use of steroids to suppress the immune system.
 Antibiotics are given for recurring infections such as pneumonia.
 The downside of these treatments is that the patient is at increased risk for infections and cancer due to long term suppression of the immune system.
 These medications simply control the symptoms but further weaken the patient as a whole.
 Unfortunately, with this medical model COPD is terminal and will cause disability and death.

-The treatment for COPD is simple and results are seen quickly.
-For more information on how this treatment can help you call 480-535-7868 or click here to request a complimentary consult with the physician.
+The treatment for COPD is simple and results may be seen quickly.
+Results vary depending on the progression of the disease, age, and overall health.
+As with any regenerative treatment, the earlier in the course of disease process, the better the outcome.
+Many clinical trials are under way and we have seen patients regain quality of life and reduce or eliminate the need for oxygen therapy For more information on how this treatment can help you call 480-535-7868 or click here to request a complimentary consult with the physician.